Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 $ cd /icse23/GenSym/docker-image
 $ docker build -t <image-tag-name> .
 ```
-It is not the necessary for the artifact evaluation to rebuild the image,
+It is *not* necessary for the artifact evaluation to rebuild the image,
-but might be useful for anyone who would like modify or deploy GenSym.
+but might be useful for anyone who would like to reuse or deploy GenSym.

-## 2. Hardware Requirements

-The artifact evaluation involves running parallel symbolic execution, therefore we
-recommend using a machine with at least 16 physical cores and 32GB of memory.
-The artifact only supports x86-64 architecture running Linux-based operating
-systems.

-To obtain accurate performance numbers and minimize interference, the evaluation
-process also requires exclusive use of the machine.

-Note: The experiment result reported in the paper is obtained from a machine
-with 96 physical cores (192 physical+logical cores) and 3TB memory (although we
-will not use that much memory).
-Different hardware environment may result in
-numbers with different characteristics, but we expect the trend/ratio to be
-similar.

-## 3. Artifact Overview
+## 2. Artifact Overview

 The Docker image runs Ubuntu 20.04 and contains [GenSym at the `icse23` branch](#),
 the [LLSC at the `fse21demo` branch](#), and